DNSFilter/domainlists/README.md

 # DNSFilter Domain Lists

-This is a list of domains associated with top websites and services, for use with blocking or whitelisting.
+This is a list of domains associated with top websites and platforms, for use with blocking or whitelisting.

 ## Credits